MyHealth.Alberta.ca Network

 • May gain weight before they start to grow taller.

-• Has a growth spurt (starting at about 11 years in females and about 13 years in males).
+• Has a growth spurt (starting at about 11 years in those with ovaries and about 13 years in those with testicles).
 This period of fast growth usually starts just before or during puberty.

 • May begin to menstruate (usually 2 to 2½ years after the breasts begin to grow).
 Menstruation is a sign a pregnancy can happen.